Do It Yourself

 How To Grade Before Sodding

-Before you soil prep, install a sprinkler system and eventually install your new sod, it’s important to establish the grade and rough shape your lawn.
+Before you soil prep, install a sprinkler system and eventually install your new sod, it’s important to establish the grade and rough shape of your lawn.
 Cut down the higher spots and use soil to fill in the holes.
 Grade your lawn so that water will run away from the house’s foundation.

-How To Soil Prep For Sod
+How To Prep Soil For Sod

 Step 4.
 Preparing the soil with compost is the most important before sodding